mahaliahr/research-notes/src/site/notes/published/focus-on-process.md

   This is something t
 updated: '2025-10-20T22:34:14.446Z'
 ---
-Now that we are in a time where generative AI can produce 'results' with 'ease'.
+Now that we are in a time where generative AI can produce 'results' with ease.
 The **process** of what we do becomes much more important.

 This is something that I am thinking about a lot and I believe will be an important element within the research.

 ### **Capturing Process**

-Two concepts that I have come across in me research so far are, that center around a showcasing of process are:
+Two concepts that I have come across in my research so far are, that centre around a showcasing of process are:

 1. [[digital-gardens]]